 To file for divorce in Louisiana, you must meet the residency requirement by living in the state for at least six months before the divorce begins.
 Louisiana residents who are living out of state can still file for divorce in Louisiana as long as they've maintained their residency.
 (La.
 Civ.
 Pro.
 Code Ann.
 Art.
 10 (2021).)

 The above rules apply to traditional marriages and divorces.
 Louisiana is one of three states (as of 2020) that recognizes covenant marriages.
 If you and your spouse entered into a "covenant marriage" in Louisiana, you're required to seek marital counseling before you can file for divorce.

 If you want to initiate the divorce, the first thing you'll need to do is locate the correct forms and complete them.
-Although you probably won’t get a divorce in Louisiana for free, you can save a lot of money by completing online Louisiana divorce forms yourself, rather than hiring a lawyer.

 If you're seeking an uncontested divorce, your divorce paperwork should include a petition for divorce, summons, and a settlement agreement that resolves all your issues.
 After you've filed those items with the court, you'll need to serve the divorce documents on your spouse according to the rules of your parish courthouse.

-While your divorce likely won't be free, you can obtain a cheap divorce in Louisiana if you are your spouse are reasonable and able to work together to reach a settlement.
+While your divorce likely won't be free, you can obtain a cheap divorce in Louisiana if you and your spouse are reasonable and able to work together to reach a settlement.
 If the terms of your settlement agreement are fair and comport with Louisiana law, the judge will approve it and finalize your divorce.